My goal with this guide is to basically enable you to be your own realtor for the ATX area.

 Most realtors here don't know shit, and this is a crazy seller's market, and I've had to figure out everything on my own- and I want to share everything I'm learning with you.
 (And guess what?
 Realtors/Brokers are NOT legally required in Texas!)

 This guide will enable you to think like an investor when it comes to buying your property.
-(Except, unless you're able to pay cash, the investors will almost always win in this market).
+(Because unless you're able to pay cash, the investors will almost always win in this market).

 I'm publishing this guide before it's complete, and I'll be updating it regularly until I either a) have all the information I need or b) purchase a house.